On the Limits of Topological Data Analysis for Statistical Inference: Introduction

+\item Next, in Theorem~\ref{thm:nonlinear_invariance} we relax the algebraic assumptions on $\P$ and investigate sufficient conditions for \Fequivalence{} when the underlying space $\X$ admits a smooth fiber bundle structure.
+In contrast to (II), our method here is more constructive and is illustrated through several examples in Section~\ref{sec:invariance3}.

+\item Lastly, in Theorem \ref{thm:orthogonal}, we present {a necessary} and sufficient condition for \Fequivalence{} to hold based on the geometry of the score function $\nabla_\theta \log f_\theta(\xv)$.
+In contrast to (II) and (III), this result provides a simple method to verify if a given class of distributions, $\P$, admits \Fequivalence{}. \end{enumerate}

 The rest of the paper is organized as follows.
-In Section \ref{sec:preliminaries}, we provide a background on the probabilistic, topological and statistical tools needed.
-Section \ref{sec:main_results} embodies the main results.
-In Section \ref{sec:discussion} we discuss possible extensions and future directions for the work.
-Supplementary results and missing proofs are collected in the Appendix.
+In Section \ref{sec:background}, we provide a background on the probabilistic, topological and statistical tools needed.
+Sections~\ref{sec:injectivity},~\ref{sec:invariance2}~and~\ref{sec:invariance3} contain the main results, and missing proofs are collected to Section~\ref{sec:proofs}.
+In Section \ref{sec:discussion} we discuss possible extensions and collect the supplementary results in the Appendix.